Skip to Content

 The island of Nantucket, which is located 30 miles south of Cape Cod, Massachusetts, is the epitome of the coastal New England town.
 It has a stunning historic downtown with cobblestone streets and buildings from the 17th and 18th centuries.

-It also has iconic lighthouses, endless beaches, wonderful summer homes with cedar sidings, and gardens overflowing with blooming hydrangeas, climbing roses, and flower boxes on just about any window.
+It also has iconic lighthouses, endless beaches, wonderful summer homes with cedar sidings, and gardens overflowing with blooming hydrangeas, climbing roses, and flower boxes on just about any window; there are so many things to do in Nantucket.

 Best things to do in Nantucket